Background & Motivation

 Atomic Magnetometers

 Since we regard the atoms as local probes of the magnetic field, we can image the spatial distribution of the rotated polarization angle.
-Due to the unique spatial behavior of the magnetic field generated by the electron beam, we can capture the bi-directional magnetic field using this method, as shown:
+Due to the unique spatial behavior of the magnetic field generated by the electron beam, we can capture the bi-directional magnetic field using this method, as shown in (d):

-Further, we can derive the vertical current distribution of the particle beam to extract a 2D profile of the particle beam by taking the derivative of the polarization rotation image resulting in the current density profile for 3 different positions of the electron beam in the vertical direction:
+Further, we can derive the vertical current distribution of the particle beam to extract a 2D profile of the particle beam by taking the derivative of the polarization rotation image resulting in the current density profile (shown in (e))

 Using these images, we can extract the position, width, and total current of the charged particle beam with a single detector, where contemporary detection systems may include multiple devices to extract the same amount of information on the particle beam.
 While we don't have an accurate measure of the total loss of the electron beam through this detection medium, the approximate atom density of 1012 atoms per cm3 is negligible compared to the density of a solid wire of a harp scanner.